page updated on August 30, 2016

-In the past 50 years, computers have gone from the room-sized stuff of the space program and science fiction to devices so small and ubiquitous that they're boring.
+In 50 years, computers have gone from the room-sized stuff of the space program and science fiction to devices so small and ubiquitous that they're boring.
 Your car and microwave, for example, have computing power undreamed of half a century ago.
 The computer or tablet or phone you're reading this on is so much more powerful than the computers that sent astronauts into space that no one in the Apollo program would have dared to believe they would ever exist.

 Despite science fiction predictions (and warnings) that computers would automate away all of the work of humans, humans have more power than ever over computers.
 Humans are vital to the work of computers—because only humans can program computers.
+If you'd asked all of those scifi authors how to describe software, they might have waved their hands and given answers about math, science, engineering, and construction.
+They didn't know.
+(Think of them trying to explain software maintenance, the idea that working code needs regular attention to keep working!)

-What exactly is programming?
+Exactly what is programming?

 A computer is a simple device that knows how to remember things and how to look up those memories.
 At its core, that's all it does.
 It starts out with a blank slate of memory and relies on a human to tell it what to do with that memory.
 This was true of the first computers and it's true of modern devices; the history of computing shows an increase in the complexity of the mathematical transformations possible.

-Put more simply, your phone is countless times more powerful than the computers that sent astronauts to the moon and back.
+Your phone—perhaps the one you're using to read this—is countless times more powerful than the computers that sent astronauts to the moon and back.
 In a couple of human generations, we've seen dozens of generations of computers.

-A computer program is a set of instructions for managing that memory.
+A program is a set of instructions for managing that memory.
 Whatever you want to do with a computer, you're manipulating a set of electrical symbols the computer understands in a particular way.
 This is obvious if you're running a calculator program (take 10% off the price of this $43 sweater) and less obvious (but no less true) if you're writing a document.
 Think about it this way; every word you type has to be in memory somewhere, right?
 The same goes for a sentence you emphasize as and a word you write as bold.
 Even the changes you make to move one paragraph here or delete a sentence are themselves stored in memory so that you can hit undo to revert a change you didn't intend.

 For every right triangle, the old Greek thinker Pythagoras discovered, the sum of the square of the lengths of the sides which make the right angle is equal to the square of the length of the remaining side.
 (You can prove this trivially yourself.)
 Every triangle which matches this property is a right triangle.
 Every triangle for which this is not true is not a right triangle.
 Mathematicians try to discover and express relationships and identities like this every day.